October 6, 2025

 If you’re a heavy data user counting on a service that will grant you the best data network, a prepaid SIM card may not be for you:

-• Network priority – Prepaid plans are usually deprioritized during network congestion.
+• Network priority: Prepaid plans are usually deprioritized during network congestion.

-• Lower data limits – While most prepaid plans do offer unlimited data, the set limits for high-speed data on those is usually lower than postpaid.
+• Lower data limits: While most prepaid plans do offer unlimited data, the set limits for high-speed data on those is usually lower than postpaid.

 Which prepaid SIM has the best network coverage?

-Most prepaid carriers run on either AT&T, T-Mobile, or Verizon’s networks, so the best network coverage will depend on which “Big 3” network that prepaid carrier runs on.
 According to Allconnect, if you’re looking for the best all-purpose LTE coverage in the U.S, that would be Verizon with its 4G LTE service available to 70% of the nation.
 For 5G coverage, however, Verizon has the least amount of coverage.
-Instead, T-Mobile has the best with 54% of national coverage, the most out of any providers.
+Instead, T-Mobile has the best with 54% of national coverage.
 The carrier with the most comprehensive coverage that covers both 5G and LTE, however, is AT&T. Some prepaid SIMs that connect to A&T’s network include Cricket Wireless, Boost Mobile, and US Mobile.

 The best prepaid SIM card is one that allows for the easiest, most convenient activation and subsequent cancellation, if applicable.
 Rather than focus on the service plan solely, we recommend that you follow this quick guide to find the best prepaid SIM card:

-eSIM activations are significantly easier for travel, but not all phones support them.
-Figure out if your phone can support an eSIM or not, as it will narrow down your choices of prepaid SIM cards.
+1. Find out if your phone is eSIM compatible or can only take a physical SIM card: While eSIM activations are significantly easier for travel, not all phones support them.
+Figure out if your phone can support an eSIM, as it will narrow down your choices of prepaid SIM cards.

-A lot of physical prepaid SIM cards can only be purchased online.
+2. Find out if you’re able to receive a shipped SIM card: A lot of physical prepaid SIM cards can only be purchased online.
 If you’re unable to receive one due to your location, your choices are then also narrowed down to which providers have their SIM cards available in-store.

-Before you start shopping around, figure out how much data you actually need, so you can narrow down your list based on whether you’re looking for a no data plan, a limited data plan, or an unlimited data plan.
+3. Find out how much data you need: Before you start shopping around, figure out how much data you actually need, so you can narrow down your list based on whether you’re looking for a no data plan, a limited data plan, or an unlimited data plan.

-You can get the best, most affordable phone plan there is, but if the coverage in your area isn’t great, you’re never going to be able to get your money’s worth.
+5. Coverage: You can get the best, most affordable phone plan there is, but if the coverage in your area isn’t great, you’re never going to be able to get your money’s worth.
 Look up the coverage first, then decide on a plan based on the network that’s available in your area.

 How to activate a prepaid SIM card